codemammothdev/noto/README.md

 - Automatic timestamping for chronological organization
 - Automatic opening in VS Code for immediate editing
 - Works on macOS and Linux
-- Converts all note titles to lowercase
+- Preserves original capitalization in note headers
-- Uses underscores for consistent file naming
+- Uses lowercase with underscores for consistent file naming

 ## Installation